software-next/Tactigon-Shape/README.md

 ## Installation
 ### Prerequisites

-In order to use the Tactigon SDK the following prerequisites need to be observed:
+In order to use the Tactigon SDK, the following prerequisites need to be observed:

 - **Mac/Linux:**
 To set the required tools on your system, follow the steps below: